 Solving frizz seems like a good thing, right?
 So why are silicones bad?

-If you try to simply cut out sulfates without cutting out silicones, you can do some extreme damage to your hair.
-The silicones, which have sealed your cuticle shut, will literally suffocate your hair shaft and could result in build up (greasy gunk) and even such extremes as hair loss if you continually used silicones without removing them.
+If you simply try to cut out sulfates without cutting silicones, you won't like the result.
+The silicones, which have sealed your cuticle shut, will result in build up (greasy gunk) and even such extremes as hair loss if you continue to fail to remove the silicone.

 ELIMINATE SILICONES SO YOU CAN ELIMINATE SULFATES